 As we moved forward the crowd got thicker and a real buzz of excitement filled the air.
 We passed strangely dressed people with decorated hats and bright, sometimes quite bizarre clothing.
 The hot African sun was beating down and it seemed strange to see people wearing woolly hats, some with short strands of brightly coloured beads dangling down.
 I saw one man dressed in red flowing robes, with a make-shift, long blonde wig and a furry toy animal rucksack on his back!
 I’d certainly never seen anything quite like it before in Africa.

-I could see a group of trees and on every branch a row of boys sat craning their necks and beside the trees a row of vans, equally covered in people, all trying to get a better look but at what, was still unclear.
+I could see a group of trees behind a row of vans.
+On every branch and van rooftop, a row of boys sat craning their necks, all trying to get a better look but at what was still unclear.
 There was so much to take in.
 It was all new and exciting.
 As we moved through the thickest part, the crowd suddenly cleared and I found myself in a huge open area, edged by hundreds of people, in effect forming a kind of arena.
 Lamin explained that we had been given special permission by the organisers to go inside this arena so that I could photograph what was happening.
 I felt so lucky to be there.

 Of all the tribes that are found in The Gambia today, the Jola tribe, was the first to have settled in this part of West Africa.
 In their traditions, a man is not a man until he has been initiated and until then he cannot marry.
 The initiation happens at this festival, known as Futumpaf, and they don’t happen very often.
 That same year, in neighbouring Senegal, the village of Baila had their first Boukout, as it is known there, in 36 years!